NOAA-OWP/inundation-mapping/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Where applicable, has fim_pipeline been tested with muliple HUCs, including some other unaffected HUCs?

 ### Reviewer / Approver Checklist
-- [ ] Where applicable, has fim_pipeline been tested with muliple HUCs, including some other unaffected HUCs?
+- [ ] Where applicable, has fim_pipeline been tested with multiple HUCs, including some other unaffected HUCs?
 - [ ] If there are new inputs, have you confirmed that they have been copied to all enviroments?

 ---------------------------------------------------------------